muratk5n/thirdwave/en/2021/08/cuban-missile-crisis.md

 of the island.
 Then came news that Kennedy had resumed atmospheric nuclear testing—a nuclear bomb was exploded at Christmas Island in the Pacific on April 25.
 [He fired a commander] allowing the real missile gap between the US and the USSR to increase..

-[A new US missile] powered by solid fuel and, unlike earlier liquid-fueled missiles that needed hours of fueling before a strike, could be ready at any minute -- hence the name.
+[There was a new US missile called Minuteman] powered by solid fuel and, unlike earlier liquid-fueled missiles that needed hours of fueling before a strike, could be ready at any minute -- hence the name.
 Moreover Minuteman could be housed in silos hard for the enemy to destroy, making them